Project Kusha: Design

 The missile system, often compared to Russia's S-400 missile system, includes three variants of interceptor missiles, designated M1, M2 and M3.
 The missiles will have ranges of 150 km, 250 km and 350-400 km, respectively.
 While all the variants will share the same kill vehicle, they will have different boosters to meet different ranges.
 This system will also feature advanced long-range surveillance and fire control radars.
-The air defence system will be capable of detecting and destroying enemy assets like cruise missiles, stealth fighter jets, and drones at around 250 km range and larger aircraft like airborne early warning and control at a range of 350 km.
+The air defence system will be capable of detecting and destroying enemy assets like cruise missiles, hypersonic weapons, stealth fighter jets, and drones at around 250 km range and larger aircraft like airborne early warning and control at a range of 350 km.

+The Akash-NG airframe serves as the foundation for the M1 missile.
+A dual-pulse solid-propellant rocket motor equipped with thrust-vectoring nozzles powers the missile.
+Before switching to a dual-mode AESA mmWave RF/IIR seeker for terminal phase target engagement, the missile uses inertial navigation with GNSS-assisted mid-course adjustments for guidance.
+The missile has a hit-to-kill vehicle and a directional high-explosive fragmentation warhead with optical proximity fuze.
+During terminal phase intercept, the use of hybrid RF/IIR seeker is to deny the effectiveness of chaff and passive countermeasures.

+Gallium nitride transmit-receive modules (T/R modules) and digital beam-forming will be used in Project Kusha's S-band Long Range Battle Management Radar to provide an expanded surveillance coverage beyond 500 km against airborne threats.
+The 360-degree rotating S-band AESA radar will be more resistant to electronic jamming, have better target resolution against low-RCS threats, and will reject clutter more effectively.

 The missile batteries will be able to “interact” with the Integrated Air Command and Control System.
-It is a fully-automated air defence network operated by Indian Air Force which will be built to combine numerous military and civilian radars with each other in Indian airspace to make the air defence system more efficient and reliable.
+It is a fully-automated air defence network operated by the Indian Air Force that combines numerous military and civilian radars with each other in Indian airspace to make the air defence system more efficient and reliable.
+Project Kusha's network-centric architecture is designed to provide coordinated missile firing, automated threat prioritization, simultaneous tracking of multiple targets, and faster reaction times in high-intensity combat scenarios.
+In order to resist increasingly quick, low-observable aerial threats, the sensor-to-shooter architecture will compress the window between threat detection and missile launch, reducing kill-chain delay.
+By facilitating cross-domain coordination, IACCS will guarantee that military sensors and civil aviation radars can contribute to a single situational awareness grid.

 The development of a long-range naval version that can intercept anti-ship ballistic missile hitting up to Mach 7 is underway, with a range of more than 250 km.
+According to DRDO, the interceptor missile will prioritize saturation strikes above single-target precision alone, with a single-shot kill probability of over 80 percent, and above 90 percent in coordinated salvo engagements.